 The Bartered Bride

 Performed in the original Czech with Czech subtitles.
+The performance lasts about 2 hours 50 minutes, including interval.

 After the successful premiere of Smetana’s first opera, a drama called The Brandenburgers in Bohemia, he decided to compose a contrasting comic work that was truly rooted in Czech tradition.
 Together with the writer Karel Sabina, they chose a rural theme with realistic characters and the opera premiered in Prague in 1866.
 The story takes place in a small Bohemian village where two young lovers live, Mařenka and Jeník.
 However Mařenka’s parents, along with the marriage broker, want her to marry the son of the rich landowner, Mícha, to whom her father owes a debt.
 With both Mařenka and Jeník disguising their identities, whilst comically deceiving several characters, true love prevails and the happy couple are united.